switchupcb/srt3/srt/tools/README.rst

   you can naively strip some basic HTML-like markup with ``srt process -m re -f 'lambda sub: re.sub("<[^<]+?>", "", sub)'``.
 HTML-like syntax is especially prevalent in `SSA/ASS`_ subtitles that have been directly converted to SRT.
-- *remove* allows removal by timestamp in sequential or non-sequential order.
-By placing timestamps non-sequentially (i.e :08, :05), you specify to remove all captions past :08 and before :05.
 - *split* allows the splitting of captions at a timestamp.

 .. _mux: https://en.wikipedia.org/wiki/Multiplexing